MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 #### Example

 Display the numbers 0 to 9, ten numbers in total.
+The loop variable is `counter`

 ``` python
 for counter in range(10):